VainF/Reasoning-SFT/readme.md

 # Megatron-SFT

 This is a modified version of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) to support Supervised Fine-Tuning (SFT).
+Megatron-SFT masks the prompt and only trains on the response.
 This repo was used to train the hybrid reasoning model [Thinkless-1.5B-Warmup](https://huggingface.co/Vinnnf/Thinkless-1.5B-Warmup) via SFT.

 ## Setup